Looking for a hosting provider and heard of SiteGround and InMotion? Stuck between them or just want to find out more? You’ve come to the right place!

 |Cloud Hosting||$80 – $240||–|

-As you can see, neither is offering mind-blowingly low prices.
-But they still offer good value for money, especially with the amount of free features both providers include.
+While neither is the cheapest on the market, both still offer good value for money, especially with the amount of free features both providers include.

 While most hosting providers have lots of add-ons at the checkout which can massively increase the total cost, both SiteGround and InMotion are refreshingly upfront with their pricing.